 The Vivobarefoot Fulham is a classic chelsea boot but made barefoot with a completely flat and flexible sole.
 It is one of the most popular women’s barefoot boots available, because it is both stylish AND good for your feet.
 I have been wearing Vivobarefoot Fulham chelsea boots for years now, because they go with everything, pull on easily, and are super comfortable.
 Read on for my Vivobarefoot Fulham Review!

-*This Vivobarefoot Fulham Review is for the updated 2020 version of the boot, which has some notable improvements and fits me much better than their older version I reviewed in 2019.
+*This Vivobarefoot Fulham Review is for the updated 2021 version of the boot, which has some notable improvements and fits me much better than the older version that I reviewed in 2019.

 The Fulham boot comes in either a nubuck or smooth leather, but the colors change seasonally.
 This fall you can get Desert Sand nubuck (shown here) and smooth black leather.
 The interior is also fully lined with leather, so it’s soft and breathable on your feet.
 They come with a removable thermal insole to keep your feet warm, and you can take it out if you need the extra space.
 Without the insole the shoe is only 5mm thick, so I almost always use them.
 It gets cold REAL quick with only 5mm between you and the ground!
 I also sometimes swap out the thermal insole for other barefoot insoles.